 Petra tou Romiou

 According to

 Romiou is the

-birthplace of

-Aphrodite, the

-Greek goddess of love and

 mythology.

 Petra tou of Zeus and Dione, who rose from the foaming waves and traveled ashore on a shell to begin her worldly life.
 Perhaps the island's most notable natural site and a stop on the Aphrodite Cultural route, "Petra tou Romiou" is literally translated as 'the Rock of the Greek' and is associated with the legendary Byzantine hero, Digenis Akritas.
 Legend has it that with one hand he grabbed hold of the Kyrenia mountain range thereby forming 'Pentadaktylos' (five fingers) mountain, while at the same heaving a huge rock and tossing it into the sea at the Saracens to keep them at bay.
 Opposite the site you'll find a restaurant, cafe, and kiosk.
-The rocky beach of Petra tou Romiou is open to swimmers all year round and is especially popular with the helpless osk.
-The rocky wimmers all th the helpless romantics and Greek
+The rocky beach of Petra tou Romiou is open to swimmers all year round and is especially popular with the helpless ge thereby ain, while it into the cosite the The rocky ers all

-Pissouri mythology buffs.
+Pissouri romantics and Greek mythology buffs.